 American conductor Troy Quinn is quickly establishing himself as one of his generation’s most versatile young artists.
-Lauded for his energetic and riveting, yet sensitive conducting, Quinn is in his third season as Music Director of the Owensboro Symphony Orchestra in Kentucky.
+Lauded for his energetic and riveting, yet sensitive conducting, Quinn is in his fifth season as Music Director of the Owensboro Symphony Orchestra in Kentucky.
 He is also the Music Director of the Venice Symphony in Florida where he conducts both the classical and pops concert series.
-Quinn’s engagements have included performances with many prestigious orchestras both in the United States and Europe, including the London Soloists Chamber Orchestra, Rochester Philharmonic Orchestra, Chamber Orchestra of Philadelphia, and the Boise Philharmonic.
+Quinn’s engagements have included performances with many prestigious orchestras in the United States, including the Los Angeles Chamber Orchestra, Rochester Philharmonic Orchestra, Chamber Orchestra of Philadelphia, and the Rhode Island Philharmonic.
 He is also the former Music Director of the Juneau Symphony.

 A native of Connecticut, Quinn pursued a bachelor of arts degree from Providence College where he was the recipient of the Leo S. Cannon award for superior achievement in the music field.
 He went on to earn his masters degree with honors from the Manhattan School of Music, studying conducting with David Gilbert and voice with highly acclaimed Metropolitan Opera singer Mark Oswald.
 He completed his doctorate in conducting at the University of Southern California’s Thornton School of Music, where he studied with Larry Livingston and Jo-Michael Scheibe and was awarded the outstanding doctoral graduate of his class.
 Quinn has participated in numerous masterclasses as a conducting fellow, attending conducting institutes at the Royal Academy of Music, Eastman School of Music, and Bard Conservatory of Music.
 He has been mentored by such renowned conductors as Benjamin Zander, Neil Varon, and Leon Botstein.
 Quinn serves on the conducting faculty at the University of Southern California’s Thornton School of Music and has previously served as a faculty member at Providence College.